franciscoipa/hello-world/README.md

-# hello-world
+# Francisco-Garces-Vega
-Just another repository
+I am an agroindustrial production engineer wiht a PhD in Biosystems engineering, I live in Colombia and work as a food safety consultant.
-I am an agroindustrial production engineer wiht a PhD in Biosystems engineering, I live en Colombia and I looking for upportunities in the food safety sector.
+Despite opening my account several years ago I am just getting into GIT and hope to use it more often.